adamwan-nexplore/guidebook-nxp-hk/how-we-develop/github.md

 ## General Recommendation

 1. Use your own avatar.
-The orignal one is too hard to know who you are.
+The original one is too hard to know who you are.
 2. Make sure your username / name can show who you are.

 ## Pull Request & Branching